StackmateNetwork/stackmate-core/resources/docs/api.md

 Clients must keep track of the last index they use to avoid address reuse.
 More on this in the `get_address` api.

+##### Derive hardened account key

-libstackmate supports two different methods of deriving, suitable for different usecases.
+*libstackmate supports two different methods of deriving, suitable for different usecases.*

 For wallets, we recommend using `derive_wallet_account` since it defaults to standard for wallets.